Neuro-Operant EEG lab

 Lab Members

-Mary Kate earned her bachelor’s degree in psychology with a minor in neuroscience from Georgia Southern University in 2019.
-She came to UNT in 2022 to begin on her MS in behavior analysis.
-MK works for the Beatrice H. Barrett Behavior Analytic Neuroscience Initiative as a Research Assistant during her graduate studies.
-She is also a Teaching Assistant for the Department of Behavior Analysis at UNT.
-MK’s current research examines event related potentials and memory, muscle motion and strength, and new applications with the Portable Operant Research & Teaching Laboratory (PORTL).
-She is also interested in exploring stimulus control as it relates to neuroscientific processes.
-Her work with the neuro-operant lab under the direction of Dr. Daniele Ortu also allows her to explore other neuroscientific questions from a radical behaviorist perspective.
-When she is not actively engaged in her studies and research, Mary Kate can be found spending time outdoors or with friends.
+MK earned their bachelor’s degree in psychology with a minor in neuroscience from Georgia Southern University in 2019.
+They came to UNT in 2022 to begin on their MS in Behavior Analysis.
+MK currently works for the Beatrice H. Barrett Behavior Analytic Neuroscience Initiative as a Research Assistant during their graduate studies.
+They also worked as a Teaching Assistant for the Department of Behavior Analysis at UNT early in their degree progression.
+MK’s current research examines event related potentials and memory, animal training, and new applications with the Portable Operant Research & Teaching Laboratory (PORTL).
+They are also interested in exploring stimulus control as it relates to neuroscientific processes.
+Their work with the neuro-operant lab under the direction of Dr. Daniele Ortu also allows them to explore other neuroscientific questions from a radical behaviorist perspective.
+When they are not actively engaged in their studies and research, MK can be found spending time outdoors, with friends, or visiting their partner.

 Ryan Bugg